fatfisz/poof/packages/poof/README.md

 ### What about nested structures?

 This was supposed to be a simple lib, and I didn't have a need to support nested structures with it.
 I might do it someday and I'm open to suggestions/PRs.

+### Why is the field error exception a separate package?

+It makes sense to decouple the exception from the `poof` package because another package that handles this exception shouldn't be tied to `poof`.
+This problem is not contrived, it's an actual problem I had.

 ## Be careful with decorators!